plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 "Keep request counts low and transfer sizes small" is one of the main recommendations from Google.
 Another one is to "minimize third-party usage".

 Every single design element or feature that you add to your site adds additional footprint.
-Images, auto-playing videos, fonts, analytics, social media sharing buttons, pop-ups or banner advertising.
+Images, auto-playing videos, fonts, live chat, analytics, social media sharing buttons, pop-ups or banner advertising.

 Your task is to analyze and understand all the requests your website is making.
 What is the purpose of each individual request?
 Can you and your visitors live without some of these?
-Remove and eliminate all the unnecessary elements.
+Then remove and eliminate all the unnecessary elements.

 ### Resize and compress all the images